Restaurants Are Hiring AI to Pick Up the Phone When You Call

 Human Touch

-Not all restaurant owners were impressed by the tech's performance, either.
-Brian Owens, who used Slang after reopening several of his New York restaurants, initially thought the pitch of using an AI to cut down on labor costs made sense.
+Not every restaurant owner has been convinced by the technology’s performance.
+Brian Owens, who tried Slang after reopening several of his New York restaurants, initially saw the appeal of cutting labor costs with AI.

 Thank you!